freevariable/Fulgance/README.md

 In this tutorial, we suppose that you have a web server up and running, with the document root located in /var/www/html

-To use the control room, we must *restart the sim in realtime mode*: mp.py --realtime --route=LondonCentral --schedule=small.txt --duration=3600
+To use the control room, we must *restart the sim in realtime mode*: mp.py --realtime --route=LondonCentral --schedule=tr.txt --duration=3600

-While the sim is running in background, we then run room.py at regular intervals, say every minute: controlRoom/room.py --route=LondonCentral --schedule=small.txt --segments=Epping,WestRuislip > /var/www/html/controlRoom.html
+While the sim is running in background, we then run room.py at regular intervals, say every minute: controlRoom/room.py --route=LondonCentral --schedule=tr.txt --segments=Epping,WestRuislip > /var/www/html/controlRoom.html

 After every room.py execution, we need to copy the generated files controlRoom/Epping.html and controlRoom/WestRuislip.html to the web server, in /var/www/html